Room acoustics and your home theater

 Speaker cable is essentially the same type of wire used for lamps, toasters, and other appliances.
 Your home theater retailer typically will offer several choices.

 Here are some things to keep in mind when you buy:

-Some interconnects and speaker cables cost many dollars per foot.
-Others are inexpensive: 12 AWG lamp cord, which is plenty thick, sells for pennies a foot.
+Some interconnects and speaker cables cost a lot per foot.
+Others are inexpensive: 12 AWG lamp cord, which is plenty thick, sells for less than a dollar a foot.

 Is expensive cabling worth the cost?
-Use common sense.
-You don't need a $275 HDMI cable to connect a $150 Blu-ray™ player and a $900 HDTV.
+Use your best judgment.
+You probably don't need a $275 HDMI cable to connect a $150 Blu-ray™ player and a $900 HDTV.